Public Works Topics

 Residents may place leaves at the curb in compost bags for pickup on garbage collection days throughout the yard waste collection period.
 The last day for bagged leaf pickup is usually the second Monday of December.

 The City delivers salt to residents on the third Tuesday of the month from November through April.
 Residents may place up to a 5-gallon bucket at the foot of their driveway and the City will fill it.
-Please do not place buckets out on Monday, because there is a good chance that the bucket will be taken with garbage/recycling pickup.
+Buckets should be placed out at the curb by 8 am on Tuesday morning as our DPW takes an inventory of buckets to ensure that Brilar fills all buckets that were out on time.
+Buckets placed out after 8 am on Tuesday morning may not be filled.

 The City has a combined sanitary and storm sewer system.
 This means that sewage and stormwater flow into the same pipe underground.
 When Pleasant Ridge was developed in the 1910s and 20s, this system flowed out to waterways during rain events.
 This meant that raw sewage was being discharged to natural waterways.